avacariu/rust-oath/README.md

 * HOTP ([RFC 4226](http://tools.ietf.org/html/rfc4226))
 * TOTP ([RFC 6238](http://tools.ietf.org/html/rfc6238))

-Planned:
+Ongoing:

 * OCRA ([RFC 6287](https://tools.ietf.org/html/rfc6287))

-**NOTE:** SHA2 doesn't work.
+**NOTE:** SHA2 doesn't work for TOTP and HOTP.
 Only SHA1 works.
 Why?
 I haven't been able to figure that out.
 It might be an issue in the `rust-crypto` library, but I haven't been able to spot it.
 Digests are used interchangeably in my code, same as in the `rust-crypto` HMAC code, so I don't know what's going on.